daupawar/interview-questions/android-developer.md

 - Tell a few words about ART
 - What is `.dex` file?
 - What needs to be done to publish app in the Google Play Store?
-- What do you know about ProGuard
+- What do you know about ProGuard?
 - How can you deal with `OutOfMemoryError` while loading large images?
+- How do you avoid memeory leak?